nhsengland/open-health-statistics/index.md

   </a>
 </div>

-To get your organisation added to the collection, email: <a href="mailto:craig.shenton@nhsx.nhs.uk">craig.shenton@nhsx.nhs.uk</a>
+If you have any suggestions or questions, email: <a href="mailto:mattia.ficarelli@nhsx.nhs.uk">mattia.ficarelli@nhsx.nhs.uk</a>